• Skip to primary navigation

 (7) Eat [Gluten-Free] Oats

-Nothing stirs up controversy in the gluten-free community than whether or not you should eat oats.
+Few topics stir up more controversy in the gluten-free community than oats.

-For more information on oats, read Are Oats Gluten Free?
+For a deeper discussion on oats, cross-contact, and the ongoing debate surrounding them, read Are Oats Gluten Free?
 Unpacking Confusing and Contradictory Information.

 (8) Take Food Sensitivity Tests with a Grain of Salt